commands

 -Disabled

-Create the login in a disabled state
+Creates the login in a disabled state, preventing authentication until manually enabled.

 Alias Disable